 - wheeled toys propelled by hand levers

-- other wheeled toys designed to be drawn or pushed and large enough for children to ride in
+- other wheeled toys drawn or pushed and large enough for children to ride in

 Dolls representing humans, their parts and accessories

 Dolls are generally covered by 2 heading codes.
 Dolls themselves under 9503 00 21, and their parts and accessories under 9503 00 29.

 These heading codes cover dolls used as toys by adults or children.
 It includes dolls used for decorative purposes, such as mascot dolls or boudoir dolls.

 A plastic doll with movable limbs filled with sweets would come under subheading 9503 00 21, as in EC Regulation 41/2013.
 Remember that dolls only representing humans are covered by these classification codes.